Vienna-Colder than i thought

 Vienna on New Year’s Day.
 Cold enough to make you rethink your life choices.

-Vienna on New Year’s Day — crisp, bright, elegant.
+Vienna is white.
+I mean like, all the buildings, carriages, its like a thing.
 Tall white buildings, parks that go on forever, and streets glowing with lights.
-Everyone says it’s a walking city, and it is… but it’s also a sloped city.
-Not dramatic hills like Lisbon, just long, steady inclines that you notice by day two.
+I consider it a walking city, and it is… but it’s also a sloped city.
+Not dramatic hills like Lisbon, just long, steady inclines that you REALLY notice by day two.

 We usually chase the sun for New Year’s (Spain the last two years) but decided to go cold this time.
 And cold we got.
-Temps hovered around 1°C (33°F) with windchills near –10°C. Bring a nice warm jacket- it’s still manageable if you’re prepared — and we were.
+Temps hovered around 1°C (33°F) with windchills near –10°C. Bring a nice warm jacket-and gloves, and a ski mask… the wind is biting.

-Vienna is clean, calm, expensive, and proud.
-The people are kind, the food is solid, and the vibe is quietly confident — like a city that knows it’s been doing things right for a few centuries.
+Overall, Vienna is a squeaky clean, expensive, and proud city.
+The people are cool, the vibe is quietly confident-like a city that knows it’s been doing things right for a few centuries.

 🏨 Where We Stayed